Two

 Days of Exile Bonn

-From 30th August to 14th September 2024, the Days of Exile will take place for the first time in Bonn and in cooperation with the Federal City of Bonn.
-An extensive programme of 40 events at 27 locations in the city will offer the opportunity to engage with historical and current experiences of exile and with political persecution, flight, belonging, foreignness and uprooting.
+From 30th August to 14th September 2024, the Days of Exile took place in Bonn for the first time and in cooperation with the Federal City of Bonn.
+An extensive programme of 40 events at 27 locations throughout the city offered the opportunity to engage with historical and current experiences of exile and with political persecution, flight, belonging, foreignness and uprooting.
 The multifaceted programme was developed with numerous partners in Bonn such as cinemas, museums, private initiatives and associations, municipal institutions and foundations.

-The patron, South African-born writer Christpher Hope, will open the Days of Exile with his speech on exile.
+The patron, South African-born writer Christpher Hope, opened the Days of Exile with his speech on exile.

 Our Cooperation partner